pymupdf/PyMuPDF/docs/functions.rst

 -----

-   .. attribute:: paperSizes
+   .. method:: paper_sizes

       A dictionary of pre-defines paper formats.
-Used as basis for :meth:`PaperSize`.
+Used as basis for :meth:`paper_size`.

 -----